whatwatt-ch/whatwatt-go-documentation/docs/index.md

 - **Data Ownership**: Local device - your data stays under your control
 - **Real-time Capability**: Instant energy consumption monitoring and streaming

-Welcome to the comprehensive API documentation for **WhatWatt Go** - the Swiss Smart Meter integration device.
+Welcome to the comprehensive API documentation for **whatwatt Go** - the Swiss Smart Meter integration device.

-## What is WhatWatt Go?
+## What is whatwatt Go?

-WhatWatt Go is a cutting-edge device that connects to any Swiss Smart Meter, enabling real-time energy consumption monitoring and data access through REST API and MQTT protocols.
+whatwatt Go is a cutting-edge device that connects to any Swiss Smart Meter, enabling real-time energy consumption monitoring and data access through REST API and MQTT protocols.
 Made for Switzerland and Europe, it empowers users to optimize their energy consumption through instant, real-time data access.

 ## Key Features